Cookies.sqlite is the piece of cookie storage for Mozilla Firefox browser

 Just like any other legitimate file, cookies.sqlite file can also be involved in malicious activity.
-Keep in mind that any malware can be named anything, so this file may also be “borrowed” for preventing its removal from the system.
-If it belongs to a parasite, it may be used for degrading system's performance and damaging it, infecting files, corrupting installed software and violating user's privacy.
-In this case cookies.sqlite removal is necessary.
+Remember that any malware can be named anything, so this file may also be “borrowed” to prevent its removal from the system.
+It may be used for degrading the system's performance and damaging it, infecting files, corrupting installed software, and violating user's privacy if it belongs to a parasite.
+In this case, cookies.sqlite removal is necessary.
 However, you should not rush deleting this file.
-Firstly, you need to diagnose this file with and make sure whether it’s a safe file or not.
+Firstly, you need to diagnose this file and make sure whether it’s a safe file or not.